Ph.D. Program Funding

 Qualified incoming Ph.D. students are eligible for doctoral instructional and teaching assistantships (20-hour positions).
-The department and university are committed to providing up to five years of funding per student.
+The department and university are committed to providing up to five years of funding to students in good standing in the program.
 Possible exceptions are when a student has indicated that they do not need funding.
 Visit this page for more info about assistantships.

 Department of Anthropology Scholarships